laybow119/Jmeter/README.md

  - Influxdb + Grafana dashboard

 In my opinion, web UI console is timeseries based which means you will missing some data if run load testing for serveral hours due to it does not make sense for keeping browser for long period.
- - I did the survey and come out the solution is that flush statistic result into timeseries db (influxdb) and use grafana dashboard to query and show it.
+ - I did the survey and come out the solution is that create another worker to flush statistic result into timeseries db (influxdb) and use grafana dashboard to query and show it.

 ## Screenshot of test result for this demo project
  - You can reference folder "result_screenshot_example" for CI test result